cultofmetatron/peterdecroos-blog/source/_posts/2013-07-05-thorax-is-awesome.markdown

   3. Controllers: Objects that take care of managing what view and model are relevant.

-In the Rails world, the architectural philosphy revolves around the concept of skinny model/fat controller.
+In the Rails world, the architectural philosphy revolves around the concept of skinny controller/fat Model.
 The brunt of the code for manipulating the models should be inside the instance methods in the models themeselves and the controller interacts with it through an api.